 A need based program for Connecticut residents enrolled at least half-time at the university.
 Eligibility is based on the student’s EFC as determined by the FAFSA.
 The annual grant amounts are set each year by the Connecticut Department of Higher Education.

 Connecticut students who have finished in the top 20 percent of their junior year high school class, or college undergraduates who ranked in the top 20th percentile of their senior year class and/or have scored 1200 or higher on their combined Scholastic Aptitude Test (SAT) scores or an ACT of 25 or higher, that are enrolled at least half-time in their first undergraduate program, and who have an Estimated Family Contribution (EFC), as calculated by the FAFSA, equal to or below the eligible cutoff determined by the Connecticut Office of Higher Education, may be eligible for this award.
 Students should contact their high school guidance office or ctdhe.org for more information.
 Eligible students may receive up to $5,250.

 The University grant-in-aid is awarded to full-time, matriculated undergraduate students on the basis of need.

 Athletic grants are non need based grants provided to students for participation in sports, with recipient selection made by the Athletic Department based on students' athletic ability.
-Awards can range up to a full scholarship (tuition, room, and board).
+Awards can range up to a full scholarship (tuition, housing, and food).
 Athletic grants are available in the following sports: